future-proof-iot/RIOT-rs/book/src/application.md

 # Building an Application

-This chapters covers fundamental concepts required to build a RIOT-rs application.
+This chapters covers fundamental concepts required to build an Ariel OS application.

 ## Obtaining Peripheral Access